Help center

 Prometheus

 Prometheus is the detailed metrics view for service health, request rates, errors, pods, CPU, memory, and storage.
-Production retains 14 days of metrics; development retains 7 days when enabled.
+Production retains 14 days of metrics.

 Grafana